CMU-SoftwareDesignforDS-Team/AutoVehicles/Docs/Data_Report/DataSummaryReport.md

 - Chi-Square Test of Independence between AvImpact and SharedCyclist:
   - Chi-square statistic: 25.326990355545824
   - p-value: 0.0013680640510576533
-  - Interpretation: The p-value is very small, indicating that there is significant evidence to suggest an association between AvImpact and SharedCyclist variable.
+  - Interpretation: The p-value is small, indicating that there is significant evidence to suggest an association between AvImpact and SharedCyclist variable.

 - Chi-Square Test of Independence between AvImpact and SharedPedestrian:
   - Chi-square statistic: 31.770161501708184
   - p-value: 0.00010239522867610294
-  - Interpretation: The p-value is very small, indicating that there is significant evidence to suggest an association between AvImpact and SharedPedestrian variable.
+  - Interpretation: The p-value is small, indicating that there is significant evidence to suggest an association between AvImpact and SharedPedestrian variable.

+- Chi-Square Test of Independence between AvImpact and SafeAv:
+  - Chi-square statistic: 791.5091669693057
+  - p-value: 7.463046968349864e-151
+  - Interpretation: The p-value is small, indicating that there is significant evidence to suggest an association between AvImpact and SafeAv variable.

+- Chi-Square Test of Independence between AvImpact and SafeHuman:
+  - Chi-square statistic: 103.68913115677037
+  - p-value: 1.489673081556701e-11
+  - Interpretation: The p-value is small, indicating that there is significant evidence to suggest an association between AvImpact and SafeHuman variable.

 - Chi-Square Test of Independence between AvImpact and ReportSafetyIncident:
   - Chi-square statistic: 27.432193943794726
   - p-value: 0.000595175525812886
-  - Interpretation: The p-value is very small, indicating that there is significant evidence to suggest an association between AvImpact and ReportSafetyIncident variable.
+  - Interpretation: The p-value is small, indicating that there is significant evidence to suggest an association between AvImpact and ReportSafetyIncident variable.

 - Chi-Square Test of Independence between AvImpact and ArizonaCrash:
   - Chi-square statistic: 267.17157620904067